🧡 Skip to main content🔍 Skip to search

 The key features of the Automation Workshop logging are:

-• Ensure access to the information on execution of the past automated tasks.
+• Ensuring access to information on the execution of past automated tasks.

-• Filter log entries chronologically (today, yesterday, week, last month, this month, custom).
+• Filtering log entries chronologically (today, yesterday, week, last month, this month, custom).

-• Filter log entries by their type (error, warning and information), Event ID or Task.
+• Filtering log entries by their type (error, warning, and information), Event ID, or Task.

 Automation Workshop Log Manager